The Gap (Joan of Arc album): Production

-The album was made almost entirely using ProTools.
+The album was produced extensively with Pro Tools, utilizing hundreds of layers of multitrack recordings, as well as manipulation and processing.

 Critical reception

 Exclaim! wrote: "With each album, the band pushes their craftsmanship for the obscure even further, and The Gap is a prime result of this."
 The Chicago Tribune deemed the album "a frustrating, daring and sometimes unlistenable entry in the band's canon."
 PopMatters wrote that it "may be one of the most unlistenable albums in existence."